"One of the most important maps published in America before Independence." - Schwartz and Ehrenberg

 THIS Map includes the country between Rhode-Island on the east side, and the falls of Ohio on the west; and from Lake St. Pierre, in St. Lawrence river, on the north, to the line divided Carolina and Virginia on the south: And is printed on one sheet of imperial paper, 30 inches broad, and 22 inches high, and is engraved in a manner perfectly neat and correct.

-The map is also the first regional map of Colonies widely utilized for land speculation in the American frontier.
+The map is also the first regional map of the Colonies widely utilized for land speculation in the American frontier.
 Published at a time when British Colonial western expansion was still limited by the claims of the French, Evans' map provided the best available information concerning the lands at the Western limits of the British Colonies that were available to investors and speculators.

 One of the Evans map's great contributions was its original depictions of the natural resources of the interior.
 In particular, it is the earliest mapping of petroleum and coal resources in this country.
 It is the first document to mention oil at the birthplace of the oil industry, western Pennsylvania.